 MEL Support to Central Team

-- Participate in and contribute to Bhakari MEL strategy and work plan including development and update of MEL documents such as indicator performance tracking table (IPTT), Performance Indicator Reference Sheet (PIRS), training manuals/guidelines, surveys and assessments etc.
+- Take part and contribute to BHAKARI MEL strategy and work plan and update of MEL documents such as indicator performance tracking table (IPTT), Performance Indicator Reference Sheet (PIRS), training manuals/guidelines, surveys, and assessments.

 - Provide feedback and updates to the Central MEL team about the district and regional perspective on MEL Communicate MEL field plans, activities completed, and challenges to the Central MEL team

-- Support in organizing review and reflect sessions at both center and field level.
+- Support in organizing CLA sessions at both center and field level.

 MEL Support to Cluster Team